Scroll to top

 Some key differences between a notary and a solicitor are:

-- Solicitors refer to a large number of people in the legal profession, notaries are much rarer
+• Solicitors refer to numerous people in the legal profession, notaries are much rarer

 A small percentage of lawyers are also a notary public, but it’s quite rare to be a non-lawyer notary public.